 San Diego Police Salary and Jobs Outlook

-Today, the Department is revamping its training policies in order to be more attractive to new recruits.
+The San Diego Police Department is revamping its training policies in order to be more attractive to new recruits.
 Law enforcement pay varies greatly depending on education and experience.
 Most officers begin to see pay increases as early as the first year of service, along with many opportunities for promotion.
-Once settled into the job, the average annual pay for a San Diego patrol officer is $74,120.3
+Once settled into the job, the average annual pay for a San Diego patrol officer is $74,120.2

 Currently, the city is actively recruiting new police officers to work in San Diego law enforcement.
 For more information on upcoming recruitment dates, contact the SDPD Recruitment Unit.